 It is well recognised that pathological classification has a high interobserver variation and thus imperfectly predicts clinical outcomes 11.
-Recent studies have shown that the genetic status of these tumours are more reflective of their subtypes than the histologic grading (please refer on isocitrate dehydrogenase 1 - IDH1 for a broad discussion on this topic) 11.
+Recent studies have shown that the genetic status of these tumours are more reflective of their subtypes than the histologic grading (please refer on isocitrate dehydrogenase (IDH) for a broad discussion on this topic) 11.

 MRI is the modality of choice for characterising these lesions, and in the case of smaller tumours, they may be subtle and difficult to see on CT, especially as they tend not to enhance.

-Typically low grade infiltrating astrocytomas appear as isodense or hypodense regions of positive mass effect, often without any enhancement (in fact presence of enhancement would suggest high tumours), although particularly gemistocytic astrocytomas can demonstrates wispy enhancement.
+Typically low-grade infiltrating astrocytomas appear as isodense or hypodense regions of positive mass effect, often without any enhancement (in fact presence of enhancement would suggest higher grade tumours), although particularly gemistocytic astrocytomas can demonstrate wispy enhancement.

 Calcification is not common (10-20% of cases)1 and may be related to oligodendroglial components (i.e oligoastrocytoma).